 Acupuncture, transsexual surgery, services offered by an independently-practicing speech therapist or social worker, private-duty nursing services, personal comfort items, canceled or missed appointments, infertility services, chronic pain rehabilitation, chiropractic services, biofeedback therapies and equipment and autopsies Medicaid coverage also does not apply to the following services, except in special circumstances: alcohol and chemical rehabilitation, abortions, sterilization, routine physical examinations, hysterectomies and cosmetic procedures.

-Types of Medicaid Insurance in Wyoming
+Learn About the Types of Medicaid Insurance in Wyoming

 There are different types of Medicaid insurance in WY.
 Wyoming Medicaid coverage members need to enroll for the WHIPP (Wyoming Health Insurance Premium Payment Program).

 The types of WY Medicaid insurance that applicants can apply for will depend on how much premiums they can afford and extent of cover they need.
 To qualify for the WHIPP program, an applicant must be insured through a health plan sponsored by an employer and be qualified for a Medicaid program.

 Explore Medicaid coverage and costs by downloading our detailed guide.